INMD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Inmode Ltd. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against InMode Ltd. (“InMode” or“the Company”) (NASDAQ: INMD) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+15, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against InMode Ltd. ("InMode" or "the Company") (NASDAQ: INMD ) and certain of its officers.

 Class Definition: